 From India, Mumbai

-Since you want to develop a career in core HR, it is enough if you acquire skills in preparing Excel sheets, PowerPoint presentation skills, and MS Office.
-This holds good for any sector.
+Since you want to develop a career in core HR, it is sufficient if you acquire skills in preparing Excel sheets, PowerPoint presentation skills, and MS Office.
+This holds true for any sector.
 These skills can be taught by any computer institute in your locality, and you need not go to any premier institutes.
 Since you are currently employed and looking for a change, I do not think that the one-year gap will matter.
 However, try to be strong in skills and knowledge to be employable.

 HR & Labour Law Advisor